lflachs/Berlin-Worshop-Todolist-Backend-January/readme.md

-# Todolist API 📓
+# Todolist API Workshop 📓

 _By Leonard Flachs_

 ## ✍ Description

-This project is a todolist REST API.
+This project is an example of a todolist REST API created for learning purposes.

 This project is build using Node.js, Express and Prisma and contains integration testing with Jest and Supertest.